Skip to main content

 Supplier Ethical Data Exchange (SEDEX) and ethical audits

-Suppliers managed by the procurement team are also required to register with SEDEX, which is one of the main platforms through which companies can manage and improve working conditions in their global supply chains, and complete the supplier assessment questionnaire within the SEDEX system.
+Suppliers managed by the TRG procurement team are also required to register with SEDEX, which is one of the main platforms through which companies can manage and improve working conditions in their global supply chains and complete the supplier assessment questionnaire within the SEDEX system.

-In 2024, 14 suppliers were identified as a potential risk based on their SEDEX score (as calculated from questionnaire responses and inherent country/site activity risk).
+In 2025, eight supplier facilities were identified as a potential risk based on their SEDEX score (as calculated from questionnaire responses and inherent country/site activity risk).
 These suppliers have been required to complete SMETA audits (SEDEX Members Ethical Trade Audit), the outcomes of which are shared with us via the platform.
-Other suppliers may also complete audits, either of their own accord or because of a request from another customer – a total of 102 suppliers have completed audits in the last two years, with the outcomes again being shared with us.
+Other suppliers may also complete audits, either of their own accord or because of a request from another customer – a total of 42 supplier facilities have completed audits in the last two years, with the outcomes again being shared with us.

 SMETA audits provide information on labour standards, health and safety issues, environmental performance and ethical matters, and are designed to help protect workers from unsafe conditions, overwork, discrimination, low pay and forced labour.
 Suppliers may be provided with a corrective action plan to help improve performance and resolve any issues identified by the audit findings.

-We are in the process of ensuring that any managed suppliers who are not in the SEDEX system are onboarded in a timely manner.
-We have 276 suppliers registered and linked within the SEDEX platform who supply to our business.
+TRG is in the process of ensuring that any suppliers who are not in the SEDEX system or whose membership has expired are onboarded or renew their membership in a timely manner.
+We have 155 suppliers registered and linked within the SEDEX platform who supply to TRG Concessions & Barburrito.

 Other suppliers